yougotthisconf/yougotthis.io/content/static/sponsor-info.md

 - Thank you during the opening talk and after lunch.
 - A 5 minute lightning talk during the conference.
-- A 6ft table in the networking area.
+- A 2 meter table in the networking area.
 - Logo in pre-event emails and 240 character message.
 - Logo included in edited videos.
 - 2 additional tickets to the event.